samip5/JAMK-AADK/README.md

 ### Screenshots and/or Videos
 Each project should include Screenshots and/or Videos folder.
 These screenshots and videos demonstrates your application functionality.
 Video files can be in internet, for example YouTube.
-Remember then include links to your comments in issues boards.
+Remember then include links to your comments in issues.

 ### Repository structure example
 Below is an example repository structure.
 Example contains two projects: FirstApplication and BasicControls.